Thinking about putting your home up for sale? It's a good time to learn about the different types of listing agreements.

 Exclusive Agency Listing

-An exclusive agency listing is similar to an open listing except the major difference is the broker will represent the owner.

-The owner still reserves the right to sell the property herself and not pay a commission.
+An exclusive agency listing is like an open listing.
+The major difference is that the broker will represent you.
+As the owner, you will still reserve the right to sell the property yourself and not pay a commission.

-The broker is free to cooperate with another brokerage, meaning the second brokerage could bring an able buyer whose offer the owner accepts.
-Typically, the broker is paid a listing commission that is shared with the selling broker, so the owner pays both fees.
+The broker is free to cooperate with another brokerage, which means that the second brokerage could bring in a buyer.
+Typically, the buyer's broker is paid a listing commission that is split with the seller's broker, which means that you would pay both fees.

 Exclusive Right-to-Sell Listing

-An exclusive right-to-sell listing is the most commonly utilized instrument.
-It gives the broker the exclusive right to earn a commission by representing the owner and bringing a buyer, either through another brokerage or directly.
+An exclusive right-to-sell listing is the most common type of listing.
+It gives the broker the exclusive right to earn a commission by representing the owners and bringing a buyer, either through another brokerage or directly.

-Other Terms & Conditions to Consider
+Other Terms and Conditions to Consider

 The duration of the listing agreement is negotiable.
 Common terms are 30 days, 90 days, six months, one year, or more.
 Ask about cancellation rights.
 If you can cancel at any time, the length of the listing contract might not matter.

 The commission you pay is an important consideration.
 When there are more available houses than buyers, you may want to consider paying the agent more than if there were more buyers than houses available, because the agent will be working much harder to find you a buyer.
 They will negotiate for your interests.